lazd/flexless/README.md

 #flexless

-A set of flexbox mixins that transparently supports both the [2009 working draft](http://www.w3.org/TR/2009/WD-css3-flexbox-20090723/) and [2012 editor's draft](http://dev.w3.org/csswg/css3-flexbox/) CSS Flexible Box Layout Module.
+A configurable set of LESS mixins that enables use of the CSS Flexible Box Layout Module [2012 Editor's Draft](http://dev.w3.org/csswg/css3-flexbox/) prefixed or un-prefixed with optional fallbacks for the [2009 W3C Working Draft](http://www.w3.org/TR/2009/WD-css3-flexbox-20090723/).

-flexless includes

 ## Configuration